surveysparrow/surveysparrow-ionic-plugin/README.md

 1. **`isCloseButtonEnabled`** (default: `true`)
    - If set to `false`, the close button will be removed.
-   - **Note:** Disabling this option will also disable the close button inside the survey.
+   - **Note:** Disabling this option will also disable the survey validation.

 2. **`langcode`** (default: `en`)
    - To load the survey in a specific language, pass the corresponding language code.